Powerful Owl - Ninox strenua

 from breeding in the following season.

-needs considerable qualification.
-Females are certainly shy and may desert a nest after
+Females are shy and may desert a nest after

 minimal human disturbance, particularly early in the season.
 Some males, however, may be

 extremely aggressive in the breeding season, attacking humans with great ferocity even at

 a considerable distance from the nest.
 This is most likely when there are young in the

 nest but may occur even before laying and occasionally when juveniles are roosting nearby.

 Habitat: Typically wet and hilly sclerophyll forest with dense gullies

 adjacent to more open forest.
 Will also occur in smaller, drier forest, provided that

 there are some large tree hollows and an adequate supply of prey.